shristii589/unilvr_sql_project/README.md

   limit 15000000;
 END;
 ```
+**Objective-** To evaluate gross sales performance of a specific customer in a specific market for a specific fiscal year to make informed decisions like discount strategies, customer engagement to enhance future performance.

 ### Q5.
 Analyze monthly sales trends for product lakme sun expert spf50+.
 Step 1 - To get the product code for "lakme sun expert spf 50